-A. Financing Obligation - Boat Ramp
+A. Direct Borrowing and Direct Placements - Boat Ramp

 On November 7, 2017, the Whitley County Fiscal Court entered into a lease agreement with the Kentucky Association of Counties Leasing Trust Program to finance the construction of a boat ramp in the amount of \$55,000.
-The Whitley County Tourism Board subsequently signed an interlocal agreement where the Trousim Board agrees to pay the debt service payments.
+The Whitley County Tourism Board subsequently signed an interlocal agreement where the Tourism Board agrees to pay the debt service payments.
+In the case of default the payments become due immediately or legal recourse shall be pursued to obtain payment.
 The agreement is to be paid in full on October 20, 2020.
-As of June 30, 2018, the principal outstanding was \$46,175.
+As of June 30, 2019, the principal outstanding was \$28,220.
 Future lease principal and interest requirements are:

 Year Ended

-December 31 P rincipal Intere st and Fees
+December 31 P rincipal Interest and Fees

-2019 2020 \$ 36,592 9,583 \$ 2,279 135
+2020 \$ 18,637 \$ 798

+2021 9,583 135

-Totals \$ 46,175 \$ 2,414
+Totals \$ 28,220 \$ 933